-Vision loss is just one of the devastating effects on the body from a metal on metal hip implant.
-The ball and cup in a hip implant rub together too much, it can and release metal debris into your body.
-When this happens, the levels of cobalt and chromium (or metal ions) in your blood increase.
-Consequently, if metal ion levels in your blood get too high, you can develop vision loss from metal poisoning.
+Vision loss is just one of the devastating effects on the body from a metal-on-metal hip implant.
+If metal ion levels in your blood get too high, you can develop vision loss from cobalt or chromium metal poisoning.

 You are at increased risk of heavy metal poisoning and associated vision problems if your implant is metal-on-metal.
 Your risk of metallosis is especially high if your implant has fractured or requires revision surgery.

 Symptoms of Vision Loss Caused by Metal Poisoning

 If you have had any of these symptoms in one or both eyes, your hip implant may be the cause:

 - Blind spots

 - General discomfort (ex. dry eyes or irritation)

 - Deteriorating ability to see or distinguish colors

 Sometimes the first symptom of a metal on metal hip problem is a reaction in distant parts of the body, like vision loss.

 What is a “Systemic Effect” from Metal on Metal Hip Poisoning?